sugeerth/BrainModulyzer/README.md

 	If none of the above returns an error then all the libraries have been installed correctly

-3)	Configure the data paths in BrainViewerDataPaths.py and configure paths to run BrainViewer.py   (sample data is provided in the SampleData folder)
+3)	Configure the data paths in BrainViewerDataPaths.py ( you can try as it is for sample data is provided in the SampleData folder)

 Happy Analysis!

 ####Major Files
 **BrainViewerDataPaths.py** -- path for the dataset

-**RunMainProject.py** -- path for running the applications with visit python backend
+**RunMainProject.py** -- path for running the application

 ##Running the tool
         modulyzerdir> export PYTHONPATH=${PYTHONPATH}:modulyzerdir
         modulyzerdir> python RunMainProject.py

 In the following figure,